CopernicaMarketingSoftware/AMQP-CPP/README.md

 ````

 By itself, AMQP-CPP does not check if the created TLS connection is sufficient
 secure.
-Whether the certificate is expired, self-signed, missing or invalid: for
+Whether the certificate is expired, self-signed, missing, or invalid:
-AMQP-CPP it all doesn't matter and the connection is simply permitted.
-If you
-want to be more strict (for example: if you want to verify the server's certificate),
+AMQP-CPP will simply permit the connection.
+If you want to be more strict (for example:
-you must do this yourself by implementing the "onSecured()" method in your handler
+if you want to verify the server's certificate), you must do this yourself by implementing
-object:
+the `onSecured()` method in your handler object:

 ````c++
 #include <amqpcpp.h>